smudge/decks/railsconf-2022/slides.md

 ![summary page](/images/summary-page.png)

 <!--
-And so this was great!
+And so, right off the bat, this was great!

+But remember that we were stubbing out all collaborating services.
+Like, basically all outside HTTP requests.

-I showed one of my colleagues who commonly gave client demos, and he clicked around, and he liked what he was seeing.
+So.
+I showed it one of my colleagues who commonly gave client demos, and he clicked around, and he liked what he was seeing.

 But then he encountered...